mhurley100/Machine-Learning-Statistics-Tasks/README.md

 ## Maura Hurley

-This repository contains a Jupyter Notebook with the solutions to the Tasks for Machine Learning & Statistics 2020.
+This repository contains my solutions to the Tasks for Machine Learning & Statistics module 2020.

 ### This repository contains the following files: